MinaProtocol/snark-challenge/spec-lang/prover.markdown

 ## Tutorials

-To help you get ready for your first GPU-based submission, we've created a series of tutorials that walk you through to your first big improvement.
+To help you get ready for your first submission, we've created a series of 3 tutorial sages that walk you through how to implement elliptic curves.
+Each stage should take a few hours, and by the end you’ll be setup to make your first big improvement.

-The first 10 participants who complete the four challenges in this stage will receive $500 and a SNARK Challenge swag-bag.
+The first 10 participants who complete the challenges in this stage will receive $500 and a SNARK Challenge swag-bag.
 You'll also be very well positioned to apply their solutions to create submissions for the $70,000 prizes for speeding up the prover.

-We've released [starter code](https://github.com/CodaProtocol/cuda-fixnum) that performs arithmetic on large numbers (see [field arithmetic](https://coinlist.co/build/coda/pages/problem-01-field-arithmetic)) to get you started.
-Next, we suggest do you the following to build up to implementing multi-exponentiation on the GPU.

-1. **[Quadratic Extension Arithmetic](https://coinlist.co/build/coda/pages/problem-02-quadratic-extension-arithmetic) tutorial: $150**.
-Working from the starter code should make this relatively straightforward.
-2. **[Cubic Extension Arithmetic tutorial](https://coinlist.co/build/coda/pages/problem-03-cubic-extension-arithmetic): $200**.
-This builds on the quadratic extension arithmetic module.
-3. **[Curve Operations tutorial](https://coinlist.co/build/coda/pages/problem-04-curve-operations): $200**.
-This builds upon both of the above tutorials

-Once you've finished curve operations, here’s what we recommend working on next to implement multi-exponentiation.

-- Try improving the multi-exponentiations with on-GPU versions using the curve operations from the tutorial.
-Each multi-exponentiation can be seen as a [map-reduce](https://youtu.be/81uR9W5PZ5M?t=772), as explained here.
-Start by implementing the "map" part on GPU, leaving the "reduce" part on CPU.
-- Do the multi-exponentiations entirely on-GPU using an on-GPU [reduce](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/reduction).
+**Start with the tutorial [here](https://coinlist.co/build/coda/pages/tutorial-intro).**

+### Next steps and improvement suggestions

+After you’ve finished the tutorial, you’ll have an on-GPU implementation of curve operations and you’ll be ready to start swapping components of the reference CPU prover for GPU components.

+The first thing to do is to swap out is the prover’s multi-exponentiations (see prover reference [here](https://coinlist.co/build/coda/pages/problem-05-multi-exponentiation)).

+The multi-exponentiations can be seen as a giant map-reduce, as explained [here](https://youtu.be/81uR9W5PZ5M?t=772).
+Move the “map” off CPU to take advantage of the parallelism offered by a GPU!

+After that, some more hints on what to try:

+- Put the [reduce](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/reduction) portion of the multi-exponentiations on GPU as well
-- Use an on-GPU FFT (see for example [cuFFT](https://developer.nvidia.com/cufft)), adapted to finite fields.
-You can find a C++ implementation of a finite-field FFT [here](https://github.com/CodaProtocol/snark-challenge-prover-reference/blob/master/depends/libfqfft/libfqfft/evaluation_domain/domains/basic_radix2_domain_aux.tcc#L46).
+- Use an on-GPU FFT (see for example [cuFFT](https://developer.nvidia.com/cufft)) for the FFT portion of the prover
+- Optimize the curve operations further (see “jacobian coordinates” and “mixed addition” - ask us for hints as well we have many ideas on cool hacks for further efficiency gains)

 For more information on the prover architecture, we suggest looking at the following